GXXUu/MENV_HRV_Dataset/README.md

 # Overview

-- **Content**: Multi-subject, multi-environment radar physiological signals
+- **Content**: Synchronized radar signals and heartbeat timestamps derived from ECG.
+  Due to privacy protection, only the ground-truth heartbeat timings are provided, not the raw ECG waveforms.

-- **Applications**: [e.g., physiological monitoring, cross-domain generalization, robust signal processing]
+- **Applications**: [e.g., physiological monitoring, cross-domain generalization]

 # Availability